vogelchr/e1_sam4_usb/README.txt

 	 (recommended: IP4234CZ6)
 	- R1 120 Ohms (LIU Rx term)
 	- R2, R8 9 Ohms (LIU Tx in series)
+	- LIU move signal from LOS to #INT
+	  -> Interrupt can be generated on LOS anyway.
 REFUSED:
 	- interface to old LIU only board (SPI + DATA on pinheader)